-- Lines should be added for the Names (no signature nor date) for the following individuals, when applicable for the research: - a) Child under 13. - b) Cognitively impaired adult. - 2) Lines should be added for the Names, Signatures, and Dates, as indicated below, when applicable for the research: - a) Child providing assent.
+- 1) Lines should be added for the $\underline{\text{Names (no signature nor date)}}$ for the following individuals, when applicable for the research: - a) Name of a child under 13. - b) Name of a cognitively impaired adult. - 2) Lines should be added for the Names, Signatures, and Dates, as indicated below, when applicable for the research: - a) Child providing assent.
 In general, add to consent for assent ages 13-17; otherwise, use an assent document for ages 7-12. - b) Parent or Legal Guardian.
 Required when enrolling a child, under the age of 18. - c) 2nd Parent or Legal Guardian (if applicable).
-Required for categories 406 & 407 research. - d) Emancipated Minor.
-An emancipated minor is defined as either a person who is 16 years or older and living independently from his/her parents or a minor who is a parent him/herself. - e) Married Minor. - f) Independent Consent Monitor.
-Required when enrolling Emancipated Minor [when the research does not involve a clinical treatment (e.g., "survey" on HIV or STD) for an emancipated minor], Married Minor, or a Ward.
-An Independent Consent Monitor may not be a member of the research team. - g) Adult Research Participant.
-For adults who are 18 years of age or older - h) Personal Representative (Legally Authorized Representative).
-Required when obtaining surrogate consent for enrolling adults who are cognitively impaired. - i) Interpreter.
-Required when there are plans to enroll participants with individuals who have Limited English Proficiency or communicate with sign language. - j) Witness. - Required for the following situations: - (1) When obtaining consent/permission from research participants, parents/guardians, or personal representatives with Limited English Proficiency. - (2) When obtaining consent/permission from research participants, parents/guardians, or personal who understand English, but cannot read English. - (3) When obtaining permission from the personal representative of a cognitively impaired adult. - ii) A witness is recommended (not required) for clinical trials that involve investigational drug, biologic, or device. - k) Impartial Witness. - i) Required for a Clinical Trial that follows ICH-GCP requirements when enrolling non-English reading research participants.
-May be required by a sponsor for enrolling other vulnerable populations such as cognitively impaired adults. - ii) Recommended for any situation that requires a "witness" as indicated above.
+Required for categories 406 & 407 research. - d) Independent Consent Monitor.
+Required when enrolling a Ward.
+May be required by the IRB when enrolling an emancipated research participant or a married individual under 18 years, typically when the research does not involve a clinical treatment (e.g., "survey" on HIV or STD).
+An Independent Consent Monitor may not be a member of the research team. - e) Research Participant. - i) For adults who are 18 years of age or older - ii) Married individuals under 18 years of age may sign as an adult. - iii) Emancipated research participants signs as an adult.
+An emancipated minor is defined as either a person who is 16 years or older and living independently from his/ her parents or a minor who is a parent him/herself, or a pregnant person under the age of 18. - f) Personal Representative (Legally Authorized Representative/Acceptable Representative).
+Required when obtaining surrogate consent for enrolling cognitively impaired adults. - g) Interpreter.
+Required when there are plans to enroll participants with individuals who have Limited English Proficiency or communicate with sign language. - h) Witness - i) Required for the following situations: - (1) When obtaining consent/permission from research participants, parents/guardians, or personal representatives with Limited English Proficiency. - (2) When obtaining consent/permission from research participants, parents/guardians, or personal who understand English, but cannot read English. - (3) When obtaining permission from the personal representative of a cognitively impaired adult. - ii) A witness is recommended (not required) for clinical trials that involve investigational drug, biologic, or device.